Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Preliminaries

-where, $\bv$ is the solution of the linear penalized problem \cite[(4.1)-(4.2)]{S95}.
-And the estimates of $\bxi$ are uniformly in time, see Lemma 4.1 of \cite{S95}.
+where $\bu$ is the solution of NSEs (\ref{om04})-(\ref{ibc04}) and $B(\bu,\bu)=(\bu\cdot\nabla)\bu$.
+And the estimates of $\bxi$ are uniformly in time, see \cite[Lemma 4.1]{S95}.
 However, the estimates of $\bta$ grow exponentially in time (see, \cite[Theorem 4.1]{S95}) due to the use of the Gronwall's lemma.
 This can be avoided under the assumption of uniqueness condition (\ref{unique}).
-We first note down the equation in $\bta$, see (4.7) of \cite{S95}.
+We first note down the equation in $\bta$, see \cite[(4.7)]{S95}.

 Take the inner product of (\ref{s95bta}) with $\bta$ to obtain